Reheating and Leptogenesis after Vector inflation: Reheating

 As it can be seen, the Universe reaches a high reheating temperature up to $T_{\rm RH}\sim 10^{13} \, \gev$, for $w>0.6$ ($k>8$), and $g_X \sim 0.1$.
 This is not surprising as the gauge coupling at high scale in a unified scenario is usually quite high.
 Moreover, there are no kinetic suppressions due to effective mass, which are usually present with Yukawa-type couplings to the inflaton field \cite{Garcia:2021iag, Garcia:2020wiy}.
 This value of gauge coupling is, moreover, natural from a GUT point of view, where $g_X\simeq g_{GUT}\simeq 0.5$.
 This corresponds to an almost instantaneous perturbative reheating process after inflation.
-If one wants to be more precise, taking into account the dependence of the gauge coupling with the energy, one should consider the amplitude \beq |\bar{\mathcal{M}}^{(n)}|^2 = \frac{4}{3}q_f^2|B|^2 \times g_X^2(E_n)|\mathcal{P}_n|^2E_n^2 \eeq There is no analytical solution for $\rho_R$ in this case, and $g_X(E_n)$ depends on the breaking scheme of the unified group.
+If one wants to be more precise, taking into account the dependence of the gauge coupling with the energy, one should consider the amplitude \beq |\bar{\mathcal{M}}^{(a)}_n|^2 = 2q_f^2|B|^2 \times g_X^2(E_n)|\mathcal{P}_n|^2\left(E_n^2 -4(\epsilon_i^{(a)}\,p_i )\right) \eeq There is no analytical solution for $\rho_R$ in this case, and $g_X(E_n)$ depends on the breaking scheme of the unified group.
 As an example, we show in Fig.(\ref{fig:reheating_decay_fermions}), black line, the case of the breaking pattern $SO(10) \rightarrow SU(4)\times SU(2)_L\times U(1)_R ~[{\bf 126}] \rightarrow SU(3)_c\times SU(2)_L\times U(1)_Y$ where $g_X(T_{\rm GUT}) = 0.53$, with $T_{\rm GUT} = 1.7\times 10^{15} \, \gev$.
 The gauge coupling runs very slightly down to its value at $E_n=M(\arh)$.
-One of the main conclusion of our analysis, is that for GUT--like couplings, we expect a large reheating temperature due to the efficient decay of the vector inflaton into charged particles.
+One of the main conclusion of our analysis, is that for GUT--like couplings, we expect a large reheating temperature through the efficient decay of the vector inflaton into charged fermions.
+We underline that this gauge coupling of the vector inflaton fields cannot induce spontaneous mixing of their polarization while evolving in the vacuum, as it would violate the conservation of angular momentum.
+Hence, we expect the orthogonality condition of inflaton vector field polarizations to be conserved.